How to Make a Gnome Bee

 Expert Tips

-Once you are finished, use a lint roller to remove the white “beard fuzz” that sticks on your black felt.
-These simple instructions for making a honey bee gnome should get you off to a great start.
-Feel free to make adjustments and make the project your own.
+(Optional) Once you are finished, you can use a lint roller to remove the white “beard fuzz” that sticks on your black felt.

-Consider trying more bee themed crafts such as : Painted Bee Rocks or a cute Clay Pot Honey Bee.
-They are sure to please and can be used outdoors.
+Decorating your summer garden with a cute Clay Pot Honey Bee.
+They are sure to please and can be used outdoors or in.

 Looking for a quick project suitable for children?
-Learn how to make a bee using craft sticks and pipe cleaners.
+Learn how to make a bee using craft sticks and pipe cleaners – good for younger kids.

 - scissors